DAC RESIDENCIES

 Mentoring - Creation - Research - Development

-The DAC Residency Program supports choreographers in their creative process and in their artistic development by providing suitable spaces where they can test new ideas, collaborate with their peers, share and network with the community.
+This program focuses on research and creation and supports choreographers in their creative process and in their artistic development by providing suitable spaces where they can test new ideas, collaborate with their peers, share and network with the community and also by offering them guidance with experienced mentors.

 The program is distinguished by the pairing of each of the residency recipients with mentors or consultants.
 The mentoring committee is comprised of seasoned professionals (dramaturges, rehearsal directors, sound and light designers) who have extensive of professional experience and knowledge in their respective fields.